kyma-project/community/git-workflow.md

   - List any side effects or other unintuitive consequences of this change.

 - Put references to any related issues at the end of the pull request body.
 For example, write `Resolves #123`, `Fixes #43`, or `See also #33`.
 - Select the [**Allow edits from maintainers**](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/) option to allow upstream repository maintainers and users with push access to the upstream repository to commit to your forked branch.

-- Add at least one `area/{capability}` label to your pull request to categorize changes you made.
-Labels group pull requests collected in the `CHANGELOG.md` file.
+- Choose at least one `area/{capability}` label from the available list and add it to your pull request to categorize changes you made.
+Labels are required to include your pull request in the `CHANGELOG.md` file and group it accordingly.

 > **NOTE:** Steps 5 and 6 are optional.
 Follow them if you have merge conflicts on your pull request.